False angelwing: Taxonomy

 Petricolaria pholadiformis was formerly classified under genus Petricola as Petricola pholadiformis but has since been reclassified under genus Petricolaria.

 Distribution

 Indigenous

 This species is native to the Eastern Coast of North America including the Gulf of Mexico.

 Introduced

 This clam was introduced and has become established in the British Isles and on the West Coast of North America.
+It has been present in the coastal waters of the Netherlands since 1905 at the latest.